MrTheSaw/CatHerd/README.md

 You are welcome to submit your own for fun, assuming you are okay with the MIT license, i.e. free for whatever, but keep your attribution.

-These are best used as a skeleton for making file filters, in the tradition of Unix.
+These are best used as a skeleton for making file filters, in the tradition of Unix.

 ### Requirements